mlsecproject/combine/README.md

 pip install -r requirements.txt
 ```

+To use some of the plugins you should also grab [uniaccept-python](https://github.com/icann/uniaccept-python), and install it.

 At this point you should be ready to run Combine.

 We also have a [dockerfile](https://github.com/mlsecproject/combine/tree/master/docker) available.